edwards-bird-lab/data_management/README.md

 <mapping command that writes to STDOUT> | samtools view -S -b - > sample.bam
 ```

 As you can see, `samtools` if your best friend here.
-However, there are probably alternatives that you can essentially plug in, which may have advantages.
+However, there is alternative software that you can essentially plug in, which may have advantages.

 More recently, due to large amounts of data not being produced, the CRAM file format was introduced as an even more compressed version of SAM/BAM.
 In general, if you are working with large resequencing datasets, you should move towards producing these files intead of BAM, as they are quite a bit smaller.
 Most downstream software in standard variant calling should work with CRAM, but if in doubt, keeping as BAM in the beginning and later converting to CRAM for more permanent storage is probably fine.
 The command to produce CRAM files is similar to what is above, but you also need a sorted BAM file and the reference genome.